 Figure 6.
-Annual summer density (+ SE) of Brown and Collared Lemmings on 3 trapping grids located in the Qarlikturvik Valley of Bylot Island (snow cover was increased on the experimental grid from 2008 to 2011).
+Annual summer density (+ SE) of Brown and Collared Lemmings on 3 trapping grids located in the Qarlikturvik Valley of Bylot Island (snow cover was increased from 2008 to 2011 and predators were excluded from 2012 to 2013 on the experimental grid).
 The gray area indicates winter.
 Jn = mid-June, Au = mid-August.

 Figure 7.
-Live above-ground biomass (mean + SE, dry mass) of graminoids on 9 August in grazed and ungrazed wet meadows of the Qarlikturvik Valley, Bylot Island (n = 12).
+Live above-ground biomass (mean + SE, dry mass) of graminoids on 15 August in grazed and ungrazed wet meadows of the Qarlikturvik Valley, Bylot Island (n = 12, except in 2013, n = 11).
 Total graminoids include Eriophorum scheuchzeri, Dupontia fisheri and Carex aquatilis.
 There is no data from ungrazed area in 1992.
 The dashed line is the long-term average for ungrazed area.

 Figure 8.
-Live above-ground biomass (mean + SE, dry mass) of graminoids on 10 August in grazed and ungrazed wet meadows of the Camp-2 (goose colony), Bylot Island (n = 12, except in 2008 (n = 8) and 2012 (n = 10)).
+Live above-ground biomass (mean + SE, dry mass) of graminoids on 15 August in grazed and ungrazed wet meadows of the Camp-2 (goose colony), Bylot Island (n = 12, except in 2008 n = 8, and 2012-2013 n = 10).
 Total graminoids include Eriophorum scheuchzeri, Dupontia fisheri and Carex aquatilis.
 The dashed line is the long-term average for ungrazed area.